okfn/okfn.github.com/blog/_posts/2016-07-13-using-data-packages-with-r.md

 `datapkg_read()` also uses *schema* information stored in the `datapackage.json` to facilitate the loading of data.
-As shown above, one misstep when loading a new dataset into R is neglecting to correct incorrectly guessed column types, for instance, giving a "Date" column an appropriate type of `Date`.
+As shown above, one misstep we encountered when loading a new dataset into R was neglecting to correct an incorrectly guessed column type.
 What the Data Package format provides is a simple, standard way to store that information with a dataset to automate this and other steps.
-The following snippet shows how the `datapackage.json` descibes this information:
+The following snippet shows how the `datapackage.json` descibes this
+information:

 {% highlight js %}
       "schema": {